 Improving Transit IC

 JR East is releasing the 2 in 1 Suica card architecture that incorporates new FeliCa OS features the most important being the “2 cards in 1” Extended Overlap Service.
-New regional transit card using this new FeliCa OS and Suica format are launching this month in Aomori, Iwate and Utsunomiya.
+Many new regional transit cards have been launched using this new FeliCa OS and Suica format bringing small transit operators online without the cost of rolling their own system.
 The next challenge for JR East is expanding 2 in 1 Suica to existing and important region transit cards inside the JR East transit region such Niigata Kotsu Ryuto and Sendai City Transportation Bureau icsca.
-The JR Group has cooperated to deliver cross region commuter passes which started in
+The JR Group has cooperated to deliver cross region commuter passes in Suica~TOICA~ICOCA~SUGOCA boundary regions.

 The ultimate long term success of the Japanese Transit IC systems depends on infrastructure sharing and integration.
-For this to happen other JR Group companies and private rail outside of the JR East regions have to incorporate the 2 in 1 Suica format and improvements for their own cards and regions.
-Only when all Transit IC Mutual Use Association members are using the new format can they link and combine services in new ways, and add new features such as raising the stored fare card value above the current ¥20,000 limit.
+For this to happen other JR Group companies and private rail outside of the JR East regions have to incorporate the 2 in 1 Suica format and improvements for their own cards and regions along with Suica 2.0 centralized fare processing and account based ticketing.
+Only when all Transit IC Mutual Use Association members are using the new formats can they link and combine services in new ways, and add new features such as raising the stored fare card value above the current ¥20,000 limit.

 Will it be enough?
 I have no idea.
 Immediately I see problems for the Kansai region PiTaPa card association companies (Hankyu, Hanshin, Keihan, Kintetsu, Nankai) as they have to make fundamental changes to use the new card format.
 I don’t see a Mobile PiTaPA in its current incarnation and this is why SMBC (who run PiTaPa card accounts) and VISA are targeting the Kansai area for VISA Touch transit: non-JR Kansai transit companies have their backs against the wall and no way easy forward to mobile except for going all in with JR West Mobile ICOCA, or taking what SMBC offers them.